boseongkang/mlproject/notebooks/audio/README.md

 This part focuses on extracting **audio-based features** from Billboard Hot 100 songs using WAV files.
 Our goal is to capture **instrument / timbre characteristics** (e.g., bass / vocal / cymbal dominance) and build a feature table that can later be combined with lyric features for prediction models.

-To actually run the code in our environment, quite a few parts (such as the sections related to wav_path) need to be commented out.
+To actually run the code in a new environment, quite a few parts (such as the sections related to wav_path) need to be commented out.
 I left them in the script so that we could still see the outputs from the final run.
-In practice, if you go through the code below and comment out those specific parts, the code will execute normally.
+If all the commented cells are uncommented and the WAV file exist, the entire notebook will run without any issues.
+However, we cannot upload the WAV files here due to legal reasons.

 All the steps required by the rubric are included in a single notebook.